 During the white sturgeon larval and juvenile emigration period, approximately April to July, CALSIM II results at Wilkins Slough indicate that flows would decrease up to 6% in April and May of Critically Dry Water Years under Alternatives 1, 2, and 3 and increase up to 9% in July of Dry and Critically Dry Water Years (Table 11-60).
 Under Alternative 3, July flow would also increase in Above Normal and Below Normal Water Years (up to 6%).
-Alternatives 1, 2, and 3 are expected to have little net effect on rearing or emigration of white sturgeon larvae or juveniles compared to the NAA.
+The July increases in flow may benefit the white sturgeon because there appears to be a positive relationship between annual outflow during late winter through July and the abundance of age 0 and yearling white sturgeon (Fish 2010).
+Alternatives 1, 2, and 3 are expected to have little effect on rearing or emigration of white sturgeon larvae or juveniles.